MicroEJ/docs/VEEPortingGuide/ecom-comm.rst

 handed to the C module yet.
 This could be a fixed or variable side FIFO, the older received but unread bytes may be dropped, or a more complex priority arbitration could be set up.
-On the transmit side, if the driver does not do any buffering, the Java thread waiting to send something will be blocked and wait for the UART to send all the data.
+On the transmit side, if the driver does not do any buffering, the thread waiting to send something will be blocked and wait for the UART to send all the data.

 In Custom mode flow control (eg. RTS/CTS or XON/XOFF) can be used to